Twin Bracelets: The formal language of the film

-Twin Bracelets, which was the second feature done by Huang Yu-shan, is a solidly realized, thoughtful film.
+Twin Bracelets, which was the second feature done by Huang Yu-shan, is a film.
 In terms of its filmic form, it is conventional cinema.
 It is narrative cinema, telling a story chronologically, without any flash backs.
-Its attraction and significance clearly is due to its subject matter.
-How this subject matter is treated has made it an interesting and, in the eyes of some viewers, a controversial film.
+Its subject matter has made it an interesting and, in the eyes of some viewers, a controversial film.

 As narrative cinema, Twin Bracelets departs, however, from the Western norm.
 It is Chinese.
 This is especially apparent in that the actresses occasionally rely to some extent on Chinese conventions of acting which a Western audience is hardly acquainted with.
 This has occasionally caused irritation.
 It is hard to tell who or what is to blame in this case.
 Is it Western rejection of other canons and conventions than their own?
 Is it the fact that the filmmaker chose to work with what the product information of the company describes as a "cast and crew of newcomers"?
 Or the Chinese director's halfhearted reliance, at least in some scenes, on the conventions of the Chinese Opera which have seeped into film-making and, more crudely, into soap operas?

 It is clear that these are acting conventions that Taiwanese, Hong Kong and mainland audience are familiar with, on account of innumerable films and soap operas that fulfill purposes of entertainment, distraction, and ideological indoctrination.
 They are stylized movements and gestures that long established convention invests with fixed meanings.
 And they reappear even in everyday situations (thus, outside television, drama, and film) as stereotyped behavior.
 Girls for instance have their peculiar movements that symbolize a need to express embarrassment or slight shame.
-They may rely on them when conventional morality (or their superego, the Freudian ‘ueber-ich’) requires it.
-The gestures thus relied on are translatable by Xiū xiū 羞羞 (‘I’m ashamed’).
-Such ways of acting are to some extent watered-down adaptations of an entire repertoire of very formal, stylistically refined conventions of the Peking Opera, or of coarser, but also heartier varieties that exist in the form of local opera genres.
-The latter tend to be more down-to-earth and they are meant to address the sociocultural needs and appetites of the common people.
-(They are typically performed in the evening on makeshift stages in public squares or at street corners, the stage being protected by canvas against the rain.)

-It is clear that ‘modernist’ Western art theory rejects these conventions, especially in their trivialized form.
-Viktor Shklovsky would have referred to them as "automatic" or "automatized."
-It is also not really surprising if this acting appears as overdone to Western viewers accustomed to the naturalism of Elia Kazan, John Ford, or John Huston.
-On the other hand, Western audiences accept the routine acting that is typical of a certain, glossy variety of 'naturalism' that nowadays seems to define the norm of professional acting in Hollywood.
+The actresses utilize stylized physical gestures, such as xiūxiū (羞羞), to express internal conflict when characters confront moral expectations.
+These movements derive from traditional regional Chinese Opera conventions rather than modern Western naturalistic acting techniques.